-Through high-level participation in pan-European bodies, such as the League of European Research Universities, and through strong bilateral relations with institutions in other European countries, the University of Cambridge is committed to active and positive engagement with its partners across Europe.
+Through high-level participation in pan-European bodies, such as the League of European Research Universities, and through strong bilateral relations with institutions in other European countries, the University of Cambridge is committed to active and positive engagement with its partners across our continent.

-Cambridge has outstanding breadth and depth in the study of European languages, cultures and history.
-Teaching is offered in ten EU-official languages; the Department of Slavonic Studies is unique in the UK in offering undergraduate and graduate teaching in Russian, Ukrainian and Polish.
-The DAAD-University of Cambridge Research Hub in German Studies acts as a beacon for the study of German culture, and provides a public platform for the discussion of German themes in the UK.
+Cambridge is home to more than 4,000 students from across the European Economic Area.
+We have outstanding breadth and depth in the study of European languages, cultures and history.
+Teaching is offered in ten European Union official languages; the Department of Slavonic Studies is unique in the UK in offering undergraduate and postgraduate teaching in Russian, Ukrainian and Polish.
+The DAAD-University of Cambridge Research Hub for German Studies acts as a beacon for the study of German culture, and provides a public platform for the discussion of German themes in the UK.
 The Centre for European Legal Studies is a focal point for research in European Union Law and European Comparative Law.

-The Centre for Science and Policy provides opportunities for decision makers from government and industry across the EU to forge useful and lasting connections with Cambridge researchers.
-From its Brussels office, the Cambridge Institute for Sustainability Leadership brings its expertise and network of leaders direct to European policy makers.
+The Centre for Science and Policy provides opportunities for decision-makers from government and industry across the EU to forge useful and lasting connections with Cambridge researchers.
+From its Brussels office, the Cambridge Institute for Sustainability Leadership brings its expertise and network of leaders directly to European policymakers.

 Cambridge is a member of LERU, an organisation of 23 leading European universities pushing the frontiers of innovative research.